Histamine Intolerance and IBS

 - Itching- typically of the skin

-• PMS- Headaches around the menstrual cycle or painful cramps due to histamine-induced contractions in relation to hormone levels
+- PMS- Headaches around the menstrual cycle or painful cramps due to histamine-induced contractions about hormone levels

 The low-FODMAP diet is the primary dietary treatment for IBS.
 Following a low FODMAP diet has also been shown to lower histamine levels eightfold.
-This connection may be explain further why some people with IBS feel better on the Low-FODMAP diet.
-If science continues to mount, in the future, the Low -FODMAP diet may be routinely recommended for people with HIT.
+This connection may be explained further why some people with IBS feel better on the Low-FODMAP diet.
+If science continues to mount, the Low -FODMAP diet may be routinely recommended for people with HIT in the future.

 Histamine Intolerance & Gluten

-Looking at the list of symptoms for HIT you may notice a similarity with the symptoms of non-celiac gluten/wheat sensitivity (NCGWS).
-Going forward, we may find some symptoms of NCGWS to be mediated by histamine receptors.
+Looking at the list of symptoms for HIT, you may notice a similarity with the symptoms of non-celiac gluten/wheat sensitivity (NCGWS).
+In the future, we may find some symptoms of NCGWS to be mediated by histamine receptors.
 New research suggests this may be so.
 If this is true, eating gluten might cause histamine-type symptoms in some people.
-Most gluten is eaten in the form of baked goods, and processed foods.
+Most gluten is eaten in the form of baked goods and processed foods.
 These foods are often high in histamine or seasoned with histamine containing ingredients.

 HIT and Visceral Hypersensitivity ( Gut Pain)

 Visceral hypersensitivity is a term used to describe the gut pain seen in people with IBS.
-Research has found there may be receptors in the gut that make people with IBS more sensitive to histamine.
+Research has found that receptors in the gut make people with IBS more sensitive to histamine.
 Does this mean if you have IBS and eat high histamine foods, symptoms ( including pain) occur?
-This is not seen in everyone with IBS, but is something to consider.
+This is not seen in everyone with IBS but is something to consider.
 Anti-histamines are sometimes used to treat IBS and visceral hypersensitivity but not routinely at this time.
 If dietary changes improve symptoms, some people may choose dietary changes over medications.

 Thoughts to Ponder